Contrast-Security-OSS/docs/content/user/starthere/UI-intro.md

 ## Manage Applications

-Go to the Applications page to get detailed information, see findings, scores, manage licenses, settings and more.
+Go to the Applications page to see findings, scores, manage licenses, settings and more.
 Read the [Manage Applications article](user-appsmanage.html) for more details.

 ## Improve Your Application Score